rishikesh2003/weather-app/README.md

 ## Description

-A weather app made with reactjs and javascript.
+A responsive weather app made with reactjs and javascript.

 ### API USED : https://openweathermap.org/api